Heyburn, ID Demographics

 A map of Heyburn's Population by Race

-Of the 237 places in Idaho, Heyburn is the 41st most populous.
+Heyburn is ranked the 43rd most populous place in Idaho, out of 236 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Heyburn was ranked the 41st most populous place in the 2020 Census.

 Heyburn's White Population